Voyent/voyent.notify.js/README.md

 # voyent.notify.js

 Voyent.notify.js is a client library for displaying and interacting with notifications received from the Voyent Push Service.
-The library provides tools for displaying notifications, managing the notification queue and injecting notification data into web pages.
+The library provides functions for managing push groups, displaying notifications, managing the notification queue and injecting notification data into web pages.
 Some notable features of the library include:

 * **Browser Native Notifications**: When the library is included in your application you will automatically be prompted to allow browser native notifications.
 Browser native notifications are based on the Web Notifications API.
 If permission